ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 cannot be a simple list of changes that occurred after a particular date and time.

 The [CAP Theorem](/docs/Cloudant?topic=Cloudant-cap-theorem#cap-theorem) discussion makes it clear that
-{{site.data.keyword.cloudant_short_notm}} uses an 'eventually consistent' model.
+{{site.data.keyword.cloudant_short_notm}} uses an "eventually consistent" model.
 This model means you might get different results when you ask two different replicas of a database for a document at the same time.
 This can happen when one of the database copies is still waiting to finish replication.

 Eventually,
 the database copies complete their replication so that all the changes to a document are present in each copy.

-This 'eventual consistency' model has two characteristics that affect a list of changes:
+This "eventual consistency" model has two characteristics that affect a list of changes:

 1. A change that affects a document almost certainly takes place at different times in different copies of the database.
 2. The order in which changes affect documents might differ between different copies of the database, depending on when and from where the replication took place.